 What is Separation Anxiety?

-As children grow it’s natural for their parents and loved ones to want to be close to them.
+As children grow it’s natural for them to want to be close to their parents and loved ones.
 That closeness can be extremely valuable in supporting growth and strengthening bonds.
-It can also make any sort of distance feel much larger than it is.
-For young children on the spectrum being seperated from parents or loved ones they’re used to seeing all the time can cause some severe anxiety.
+It can also make any sort of distance feel much larger than it is, leading to “clingy” behavior.
+For young children on the spectrum, being separated from parents or loved ones they’re used to seeing all the time can cause severe anxiety.

 Separation anxiety can occur when leaving your child to run an errand, to go to work, or even just by dropping them off at school.
 It also manifests in a variety of ways and at different levels of severity.
 While many kids grow out of it, some children need a little more help overcoming the emotion.

-Many children on the spectrum need a little more hands on attention, especially in their younger years.
+Many children on the spectrum need a little more hands-on attention than others, especially in their younger years.
 As a result, the separation anxiety they experience can be severe and hinder their learning and development with tantrums or repetitive behavior.
 To combat separation anxiety in your child, try some of the following:

-Therapy, Games and Adventures: Behavioral therapies like ABA help children learn positive and productive behaviors while reducing the less productive ones.
+Try therapy, games and adventures.
+Behavioral therapies like ABA help children learn positive and productive behaviors while reducing the less productive ones.
 At home, you can try games like hide-and-seek to practice independence and separation.
 Going on field trips or adventures with your child will also expose them to more of the world and familiarize them with being in new environments around other people.
 These can all go a long way to reduce separation anxiety.

-If you find yourself struggling with separation anxiety in your child be sure to share that its something you’d like to work on with your child’s therapy providers.
+If you find yourself struggling with separation anxiety in your child, be sure to share your concerns with your child’s therapy providers.
 Having patience while your child learns to control these emotions is paramount.

-For more ABA and autism related news and tips visit our blog and follow us on Facebook, Instagram, and Twitter!
-If you have questions regarding ABA therapy services or you’re interested in visiting one of our locations, don’t hesitate to reach out to us on our contact page.
+For more ABA and autism related news and tips visit our blog and follow us on Facebook and Instagram!
+If you have questions regarding ABA therapy services or you’re interested in visiting one of our locations, don’t hesitate to reach out to us.
 We’re always here to answer your questions and support your family’s needs as best as we can.